JoshverRico04/RICO_PA1/README.md

 ### CODE

-Create a 2 dimensional list with the words to be replaced in the first column and the corresponding emoticons to the second column
+Create a 2 dimensional list with the words to be replaced in the first column and the corresponding emoticons to the second column.

     arr = [["smile",":)"], #create a 2 dimensional list ["grin",":D"],